quiltingcode/disneysidekicks/README.md

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+The site was completed as a Portfolio Project 2 piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
-I love Disney, and it was a joy to be able to create a quiz dedicated to somethin i'm really passionate about.
+I love Disney, and it was a joy to be able to create a quiz dedicated to something I'm really passionate about.

 Kelly Hutchison 2022.